zakuArbor/blog/_posts/programming/2022-05-10-rust-shadow-vs-mut.md

 To summarize this long blog post, for the example code I used, it was found that shadow version resulted in smaller use of the stack and makes use of the register more than the mutable version.
-Meaning mutable seemed to result in both inefficient code in respect to both time and space.
+Meaning mutable seemed to result in both inefficient code in respect to both time and space. **I would like to stress that this is the findings based on my examples and may not apply in most cases nor in a general case either.**